 Musée national des arts asiatiques – Guimet, Paris, France

-Los Angeles County Museum of Art, Los Angeles, CA, USA
+Los Angeles County Museum of Art, California, USA